mlswg/mls-protocol/draft-ietf-mls-protocol.md

   extensions, and other parameters.
 Otherwise, it may fail to interoperate with newer clients.

+* Any field containing a list of extensions MUST NOT have more than one extension of any given type.

 * A client adding a new member to a group MUST verify that the LeafNode for the new member is compatible with the group's extensions.
 The `capabilities` field MUST indicate support for each extension in the GroupContext.